Keep Learning Online

 - Phone (via teleconference)

-Students who do not have access to one or more of the necessary technology resources needed to move online in the event of a transition from in-class to online learning should contact the law school Dean of Students, Jen Bretschneider (email@example.com), for accommodations.
+Students who do not have access to one or more of the necessary technology resources needed to access online online classes should contact the law school Dean of Students, Jen Bretschneider (firstname.lastname@example.org), for any accommodations.

 Joining Scheduled Classes Online